agustinv/reactnd-project-would-you-rather-starter/README.md

 There are 4 views in the app
 Home
-New Poll
+New Question
 Leader Board
-Poll
+Question

 Home View Components
     - App
     - SignIn Form
     - Nav
-        - links to Home, New Poll, Leader Board
+        - links to Home, New Question, Leader Board
         - logged in user, and logout link
-    - Polls List: Unanswered Polls List and Answered Poll List
+    - Questions List: Unanswered Questions List and Answered Question List
-         - PollSummary
+         - QuestionSummary
-             Summary of answers and link to poll
+             Summary of answers and link to Question

 Leader Board View Components
     - App